-Media Training in Dubai, Abu Dhabi, or anywhere across the Middle East ensures you maximise your valuable interviews and improve your company’s reputation, providing you with the confidence to enhance good news and ensure reputation-threatening situations are minimised.
+Media Training in Dubai, Abu Dhabi and across the GCC (we can also travel) ensures you maximise performance in priceless interviews and enhance your company’s reputation; providing you with the confidence to make more of the ‘good’ news and ensure potentially difficult situations are minimised.

-Positive PR is proven to be three times more valuable than advertising.
-Delivering a great interview is not just about answering the questions a journalist asks, it’s about engaging with the audience and providing key sound bites, which deliver key messages, and make for interesting ‘nuggets’ of information the journalist will want to use.
+Positive pubic relations is proven to be over three times more valuable than advertising.
+Delivering a great interview is not just about answering the questions a journalist asks, it’s about engaging with the audience and providing key sound bites and messages that benefit you and your company, while offering the interesting ‘nuggets’ of information the journalist will want to use.

-Media training is also about getting a person to think about what makes a good news story; while talking about business is usually good news for the company, making it interesting for the reader, listener or viewer is paramount.
+Media training is also about getting a person to think about what makes a good news story; while talking about a business is usually good news for the company, making it interesting for the reader, listener or viewer is paramount.
 Journalists need to be given something to work with, in order for him or her to be able to relay the news in an interesting way to their audience and ensure they come back to you – over your competitors – time after time.

 Being prepared – a journalist will put together a list of questions they are going to ask, don’t you think it would be wise to prepare too?

-Preparation for an interview is important for getting your point across, while allowing you time to think about how to answer those ‘tricky’ questions.
+Preparation for an interview is important for getting your point across, while teaching you how to better answer those ‘tricky’ questions.